Nuclear power debate: New reactor designs

-Whistleblowers
+Health

 Health effects on population near nuclear power plants and workers

 A major concern in the nuclear debate is what the long-term effects of living near or working in a nuclear power station are.
 These concerns typically center on the potential for increased risks of cancer.
-However, studies conducted by non-profit, neutral agencies have found no compelling evidence of correlation between nuclear power and risk of cancer.
+However, studies conducted by non-profit, neutral agencies have found no compelling evidence of correlations between living near nuclear power installations and risk of cancer.

 There has been considerable research done on the effect of low-level radiation on humans.
-Debate on the applicability of Linear no-threshold model versus Radiation hormesis and other competing models continues, however, the predicted low rate of cancer with low dose means that large sample sizes are required in order to make meaningful conclusions.
+Debate on the applicability of linear no-threshold model versus radiation hormesis and other competing models continues, however, the predicted low rate of cancer with low dose means that large sample sizes are required in order to make meaningful conclusions.
 A study conducted by the National Academy of Sciences found that carcinogenic effects of radiation does increase with dose.
 The largest study on nuclear industry workers in history involved nearly a half-million individuals and concluded that a 1–2% of cancer deaths were likely due to occupational dose.
 This was on the high range of what theory predicted by LNT, but was "statistically compatible".
+A case-control study looking at nuclear workers in Belgium, France and UK exposed to alpha-emitters found strong evidence for associations between low doses of alpha radiation and lung cancer risk.
+Expressed as risk per equivalent dose in sieverts (Sv), the result of this study were found to be consistent with those for atomic bomb survivors, and hence provide support to existing accepted risk estimates associated with internal alpha-emitters and the radiation protection systems based on them.

 The Nuclear Regulatory Commission (NRC) has a factsheet that outlines 6 different studies.
 In 1990 the United States Congress requested the National Cancer Institute to conduct a study of cancer mortality rates around nuclear plants and other facilities covering 1950 to 1984 focusing on the change after operation started of the respective facilities.
 They concluded in no link.
 In 2000 the University of Pittsburgh found no link to heightened cancer deaths in people living within 5 miles of plant at the time of the Three Mile Island accident.
 The same year, the Illinois Public Health Department found no statistical abnormality of childhood cancers in counties with nuclear plants.
 In 2001 the Connecticut Academy of Science and Engineering confirmed that radiation emissions were negligibly low at the Connecticut Yankee Nuclear Power Plant.
 Also that year, the American Cancer Society investigated cancer clusters around nuclear plants and concluded no link to radiation noting that cancer clusters occur regularly due to unrelated reasons.
 Again in 2001, the Florida Bureau of Environmental Epidemiology reviewed claims of increased cancer rates in counties with nuclear plants, however, using the same data as the claimants, they observed no abnormalities.